jm-rcc/hpc-docs/software/SRA-Toolkit.md

 # SRA-Toolkit
 ## Installed versions
  - sra-toolkit/3.0.3-gompi-2022a  (version), (toolchain)
-### Description
-The SRA Toolkit, and the source-code SRA System Development Kit (SDK), will allow you to programmatically access data housed within SRA and convert it from the SRA format
+>The SRA Toolkit, and the source-code SRA System Development Kit (SDK), will allow you to programmatically access data housed within SRA and convert it from the SRA format